Skip to main content

 info

 We recommend using the dynamically linked executable version if your OS has the supported GLIBC version.
-It is more optimized by the compiler, which in theory will be faster than the static binary version.
-See Rust platform tier list for more information.
+The compiler optimizes it more, making it faster than the static binary version.
+See the Rust platform tier list for more information.

 Installing Linux binary